 India has made remarkable progress in the expansion of the primary basic education since independence.
-However, while the expansion in quantity and availability of school has been remarkable it has accompanied with the abysmal quality and today the dilapidated school buildings, teacher absenteeism, dysfunctional schools with high dropout is how the government schools are best identified as where it has effectively denied education to a vast majority who attend the government schools (Mangla, 2022).
+However, while the expansion in quantity and availability of school has been remarkable it has accompanied with the abysmal quality and today the dilapidated school buildings, teacher absenteeism, dysfunctional schools with high dropout is how the government schools are best identified as where it has effectively denied education to a vast majority who attend the government schools.
 These gaps in sector of education provoke questions regarding the failure in the delivery of quality education.
 To address issues of poor quality of education the government has taken steps to introduce new ways of governance in the school education sector.
 The paper seeks to analyse the amendments introduced to improve the monitoring and management of the schools to address the inadequacies in the public education system in India.
 The School Management Committee so mandated through the right to education Act, 2009, sought to establish a democratic system of school governance with increased community participation.

 Theoretical Framework of the Study

 Decentralization which has been identified as one of the most important phenomenon to have affected educational planning has informed the present research under study.
 Theories of decentralization have informed many educational reforms taking place across the globe since the 90s and even before.
-Reasons for decentralization are many but most importantly it been for the efficient management and governance of education (McGinn and Welsh, 1999).
+Reasons for decentralization are many but most importantly it been for the efficient management and governance of education (McGinn & Welsh, 1999).
 Decentralization by definition has meant different things to different groups such as the liberal economist understood decentralization as “getting rid of the interventionist and the over-extended regulatory or predatory state” (Bardhan,1996).
 Decentralization in the structural adjustment and transitional reform literature was used as a synonym to privatization.
 Similarly, the anarcho-communitarians understood decentralization as a form of governance which allowed for the existence of the ‘self-governing’ communities (Bardhan,1996).
 Decentralization by definition is about degrees of transfer of authority namely, deconcentration, delegation, devolution and privatization (Rondinelli et al., 1984).
 These forms of decentralization can be distinguished by categorizing them as ‘functional’ and ‘territorial’ decentralization.
 Functional decentralization takes place when the ministry of education transfers some of its function to some parallel body while territorial decentralization occurs when there is downward distribution of control among the tiers of government such as the downward distribution from the central to the state and then to district which is further distributed to panchayat and even to the level of school (Bray and Mukundan, 2004).
-The territorial decentralization includes the distribution of authority in forms including – deconcentration, delegation and devolution (McGinn and Welsh, 1999).
-“Deconcentration is the process in which the central authority establishes field units, staffing them with its own officers” (Bray and Mukundan, 2003).
-Delegation involves giving authority over certain aspects of education to appointed officials where power still rests with the central authority and devolution constitutes the most extreme form in the process of territorial decentralization where power is formally held at the lowe level.
-In devolution the official at the lower level requires no approval from the senior or central authority for his actions (McGinn and Welsh, 1999; Bray and Mukundan, 2003).
+The territorial decentralization includes the distribution of authority in forms including – deconcentration, delegation and devolution (McGinn & Welsh, 1999).
+“Deconcentration is the process in which the central authority establishes field units, staffing them with its own officers” (Bray & Mukundan, 2003).
+Delegation involves giving authority over certain aspects of education to appointed officials where power still rests with the central authority and devolution constitutes the most extreme form in the process of territorial decentralization where power is formally held at the low level.
+In devolution the official at the lower level requires no approval from the senior or central authority for his actions (McGinn & Welsh, 1999; Bray & Mukundan, 2003).

 The present research under study employs the concept of territorial decentralization for the purpose of analysis where the research findings are analysed borrowing from the conceptualization of delegation and devolution forms of decentralization.